Showing posts with label quail. Show all posts

 Déglace - To deglaze.

-Many sauces begin with the natural juices from cooked dishes, include bones, from meats, poultry, fish, and possibly just fruits and vegetables.
+Many sauces begin with the natural juices from cooked dishes, including the bones, from meats, poultry, fish, and fresh or cooked fruits and vegetables.
 The untouched sauce from cooking will be called a jus, a suc, or a jus corsé.
-Then, when an additional flavor is added, the sauce will appear on the menu with a description of how it was flavored, and the menu listing will note déglace.
+Then, when an additional flavor is added, the description of how it was flavored will be on the menu listing with the word déglace.
 The deglazing will bring all the flavors from the original juices, including those tasty bits that may have been stuck to the base of the pan.

 Déglacé on French menus: